Migrate from deprecated discount APIs to the Discount API

 - Use GraphQL to create and update discounts

-- Use Admin UI extensions to create and update discounts
+- Use admin UI extensions to create and update discounts

 Anchor to Update the Function configurationUpdate the Function configuration